EdDataScienceEES/tutorial-Abigail-Louise/index.md

 ---------------------------

+Often in ecological and environmental research you will need to compare groups of data

-This tutorial introduces how to carry out a one-way ANOVA using R and how to interpret
+This tutorial introduces how to carry out a one-way ANOVA using R and how to interpret the results, as well as testing the validity of the ANOVA using Tukey's HSD Post-hoc Test.

 This is some introductory text for your tutorial.
 Explain the skills that will be learned and why they are important.
 Set the tutorial in context.